bytes1inger/The-Algorist/README.md

 - 📫 How to reach me **waruigwanjiru@gmail.com**

-- ⚡ Fun facts  **I love the sound of turbo blow-off valves, I love driving, I have two toy cars**
+- ⚡ Fun facts  **Using laziness as a motivation for optimization and efficiency**